damozhang/awesome-ios-star/README.md

 - [MusicKit](https://github.com/benzguo/MusicKit) [:star: 586] - A framework for composing and transforming music in Swift.
 - [SubtleVolume](https://github.com/andreamazz/SubtleVolume) [:star: 1212] - Replace the system volume popup with a more subtle indicator.
 - [NVDSP](https://github.com/bartolsthoorn/NVDSP) [:star: 409] - iOS/macOS DSP for audio (with Novocaine).
-- [SRGMediaPlayer-iOS](https://github.com/SRGSSR/SRGMediaPlayer-iOS) [:star: 145] - The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any iOS application.
+- ~~[SRGMediaPlayer-iOS](https://github.com/SRGSSR/SRGMediaPlayer-iOS) - The SRG Media Player library for iOS provides a simple way to add a universal audio / video player to any iOS application.~~
 - [IQAudioRecorderController](https://github.com/hackiftekhar/IQAudioRecorderController) [:star: 637] - A drop-in universal library allows to record audio within the app with a nice User Interface.
 - [TheAmazingAudioEngine2](https://github.com/TheAmazingAudioEngine/TheAmazingAudioEngine2) [:star: 521] - The Amazing Audio Engine is a sophisticated framework for iOS audio applications, built so you don't have to.
 - [InteractivePlayerView](https://github.com/AhmettKeskin/InteractivePlayerView) [:star: 272] - Custom iOS music player view.
 - [ESTMusicIndicator](https://github.com/Aufree/ESTMusicIndicator) [:star: 463] - Cool Animated music indicator view written in Swift.
 - [QuietModemKit](https://github.com/quiet/QuietModemKit) [:star: 443] - iOS framework for the Quiet Modem (data over sound).
-- [SwiftySound](https://github.com/adamcichy/SwiftySound) [:star: 1099] - Super simple library that lets you play sounds with a single line of code (and much more).
+- [SwiftySound](https://github.com/adamcichy/SwiftySound) [:star: 1100] - Super simple library that lets you play sounds with a single line of code (and much more).
 Written in Swift 3, supports iOS, macOS and tvOS.
 CocoaPods and Carthage compatible.
 - [BPMAnalyser](https://github.com/Luccifer/BPM-Analyser) [:star: 68] - Fast and simple instrument to get the BPM rate from your audio-files.
 - [PandoraPlayer](https://github.com/AppliKeySolutions/PandoraPlayer) [:star: 1101] - A lightweight music player for iOS, based on AudioKit.
 - [SonogramView](https://github.com/Luccifer/SonogramView) [:star: 65] - Audio visualisation of song.